-4.3 Spawning stock abundance
+4.3 Spawning Stock Abundance

-The abundance reference point for the spawning stock was set with a threshold abundance of 70 million spawning-age (age 1+) female crabs and the target abundance of 215 million.
-Approximately 147 million age 1+ female crabs were estimated to be present in the Bay at the start of the 2018 crabbing season, a 42% decrease from the 2017 estimate of 254 million (Figure 7).
-The 2018 abundance of spawning-age female crabs is above the threshold, but below the target.
+The abundance reference point for the spawning stock was set at a threshold abundance of 70 million spawning-age (age 1+) female crabs and a target abundance of 215 million.
+Approximately 191 million age 1+ female crabs were estimated to be present in the Bay at the start of the 2019 crabbing season, a 30% increase from the 2018 estimate of 147 million (Figure 6).
+The 2019 abundance of spawning-age female crabs is well above the threshold (272% of threshold value) and close to the target (88% of the target).